-It is important for users of this collection to remember that in the early 1800s persons who were licensed to perform marriages in New Brunswick were required to complete a marriage certificate and deliver it to the County Registry.
+It is important to remember that in the early 1800s persons who were licensed to perform marriages in New Brunswick were required to complete a marriage certificate and deliver it to the County Registry.
 There, a clerk entered the information in a record book.

 Generally, certificates were filed and registered within a few days to a few weeks.
 However, there are some examples where certificates were not filed for several months, even a few years.
 And in at least one case certificates were apparently lost at the time of a clergyman's death and were never recorded.